-The Crowne Plaza Changi consistently ranks as the world’s best airport hotel, and it’s not hard to see why.
+The Crowne Plaza Changi consistently ranks as the world’s best airport hotel, and again in 2020 was awarded the World’s Best Airport Hotel by SkyTrax for the sixth consecutive year.
+It’s not hard to see why.
 Located landside, you need to clear immigration and customs to access it, but it’s directly connected to Terminal 3 and also easily accessed from the other terminals.

 The hotel is surprisingly popular with locals as a wedding destination too, as it has the full suite of ballrooms, function rooms, restaurants, pools, bars and lounges you’d expect from a 5-star property.